Southern‑Style Fried Okra: Cornmeal & Buttermilk Crispy Recipe

 No real measurements are needed for fried okra because it just depends on how much okra you plan to fry.
 I probably used about a pound of fresh okra and it yielded a casserole dish full.

-Beat one egg and about 1/2 cup of buttermilk together.
-If you’re making a larger batch, you might need another egg or more buttermilk.
-You can use plain milk too.
+Beat one egg with about ½ cup of buttermilk.
+If you’re making a bigger batch, just add another egg or more buttermilk.
+Plain milk works in a pinch, too.

 As you cut up the okra, place it in the bowl of egg mixture and thoroughly coat each piece.

-Hold the bag tightly so you don’t spill it and just turn it back and forth to coat the okra.
-Check the okra and if any of it still looks a bit wet, add more meal or flour.
-You can dredge in a large bowl too and just turn the okra with your hand.
+Seal the bag tightly and gently turn it back and forth to coat the okra evenly.
+If some pieces still look a little wet, just add a bit more meal or flour and toss again.
+You can also use a large bowl and turn the okra by hand if you prefer.

-Fried okra and green beans….are standard fare for one of our meals.
-Usually served with chicken and dumplings, or stewed potatoes, cornbread, and iced tea.
+Fried okra and green beans are standard fare for one of our family meals.
+They’re usually served up alongside chicken and dumplings, stewed potatoes, a slice of cornbread, and a big glass of iced tea.
 Yum!

-And you need cornbread with fried okra!
-Here’s a family favorite that jazzes up regular cornbread.
+And of course, you need cornbread with fried okra!
+Here’s a family favorite recipe that puts a tasty twist on classic cornbread.